 If you are visiting from afar, consider spending 3 or 4 nights in Manchester to experience the city’s sights, attractions and cultural events.

-Get ideas for your next travel break with this Christmas markets UK guide.
+Get ideas for your next travel break with our UK Christmas Markets List.
 It lists places to go across the country.

 Location